thomasweng15/E.V.E./README.md

 3. 	improve conversational AI.
 4.  provide Arduino communication/control as an action to be triggered by voice command.
 5. 	design a GUI!
+6.	when no results are found by wolfram alpha, redirect to AI response

 Contributors